Vincent Fuller (American football)

 Vincent Fuller II (born August 3, 1982) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Virginia Tech Hokies and was selected by the Tennessee Titans in the fourth round of the 2005 NFL draft.

 Early life

 Fuller played high school football at Woodlawn High School.

 College career

 During his career at Virginia Tech, Fuller totaled 142 tackles, a half-sack, 19 pass deflections, eight interceptions, three fumble recoveries, and returned a blocked field goal for a 74-yard touchdown, while playing in 50 games.

 Professional career

-Tennessee Titans

 Fuller was drafted by the Titans in the fourth round (108th overall) in the 2005 NFL draft.
 He was released by the Titans on September 3, 2011, in spite of offering to take a pay cut to stay on the roster.

-Detroit Lions

 On October 5, 2011, he signed with the Detroit Lions.

-New England Patriots

 On December 21, 2011, he signed with the New England Patriots, after being released from IR by the Detroit Lions.
 He was released on December 23, 2011.